mvarrone/printer-monitoring/README.md

 </details>

 ## Example provided
-A python3 script and a csv file were provided.
+A Python 3 script and a CSV file were provided.
 See [example](https://github.com/mvarrone/printer-monitoring/tree/main/app/example)
+Also, a `results.json` was recently provided

 * The intention of providing an example is for you to know how the data was originally downloaded from the printer device and how is processed in the python file